Skip to content

 Some orders are extremely unreasonable or obnoxious, such as "do nothing but collect every piece of trash on the station" or "never stop moving".
 These orders can be ignored and ahelped.

-Some orders violate a Roleplay Rule.
+Some orders may violate a Roleplay Rule.
 These orders must be followed if your laws require it.
 You are not breaking a rule by following a law that causes you to violate Roleplay Rules.
-If someone takes advantage of a law to cause you to do something that they would not be allowed to do because of Roleplay Rules, then they are the ones responsible for the rule violation.
+If someone takes advantage of a law to cause you to do something that they would not be allowed to do because of Roleplay Rules, or ordered it themself, then they are the ones responsible for the rule violation.
 Please utilize the Ahelp (F1) chat to report any such behavior.

 These examples assume that your laws would normally require you to follow these orders.
 It is important to note that you are allowed to choose to follow orders which are ignorable.